SuperOfficeDocs/crmscript/docs/api-reference/classes/YearSchedule/addTimeSpan.md

 ## Parameters

- - dt: Start Time for calculation
+* dt: Start Time for calculation
- - sp: Time span to add - may cross different weekschedules.
+* sp: Time span to add* may cross different weekschedules.